KannonZenetism/pattern-intelligence/portal-traveler-and-orientation.md

 * **Traveler-orientation** describes the centropic, inverse, emergent, or decoherent bearing of what appears through it.

 A portal may be shaped in ways that affect the encounter.
-But the portal’s conditioning is not the same as the traveler’s orientation.
+But the portal's conditioning is not the same as the traveler's orientation.

 The door may be narrow, tinted, locked, distorted, or opened.
 But the traveler remains the one who bears direction.